GeoTecINIT/nativescript-task-dispatcher/README.md

 If one or more of your app tasks require to run in foreground (while in background), for example if one of your tasks requires to access user location on a regular basis (more than once per hour) while in background ([more info here](https://developer.android.com/about/versions/oreo/background-location-limits)), please ensure the following keys are included in your app's `strings.xml` file (located in: `App_Resources -> Android -> src -> main -> res -> values`):

+> **Note**: If your application does not yet include a `strings.xml` file inside the values folder.
+Please, copy the auto-generated file present inside `platforms -> android -> app -> src -> main -> res -> values` folder to the folder mentioned above.
+Please keep in mind that this structure won't be present in your project if you have not built your app yet.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <resources>